Randeep Surjewala: Elections

 He contested four elections to the Haryana Legislative Assembly, 1993 bye election, 1996, 2000 and 2005.
 The party chose to field him against former Chief Minister, Om Prakash Chautala.
 He won in 1996 and 2005 defeating him on both the occasions, a historical victory over then sitting Chief Minister.He lost to Lila Ram Gujjar of BJP in 2019 Kaithal Assembly Election.
 Surjewala was elected to the Rajya Sabha in 2022 from Rajasthan.

 As a Minister

 In March 2005, Surjewala was inducted as the youngest Cabinet Minister in Haryana Cabinet headed by Chief Minister, Bhupinder Singh Hooda.

 In September 2007, Surjewala was a Minister for Power; PWD (Water Supply & Sanitation) and Parliamentary Affairs and heads the Standing Policy Framing Committee on Civil Aviation.

 In November 2009, Surjewala became Cabinet minister in Haryana Government, and held the portfolios of Water Supply and Sanitation, Parliamentary Affairs, Electronics and Information Technology, Science and Technology and Public Works (Building and Roads) Department.

 Rajya Sabha

 In 2022 Randeep Surjewala became a Member of Parliament (Rajya Sabha) from Rajasthan on Indian National Congress nomination.

+Legal Issues

+Surjewala has also been called for questioning by Assam Crime Branch on 23 May 2026 in Pawan Khera case registered on the complaint of Riniki Bhuyan Sarma, wife of Assam Chief Minister Himanta Biswa Sarma at Crime Branch of Panbazar Police Station in Guwahati.